-From the Chief Investment Office at Merrill Lynch.
+From the Global Wealth and Investment Management Chief Investment Office of Merrill Lynch.

 Impact investing means different things to different people, but generally it refers to investments made in companies, organizations and funds with the intention to generate measurable social and environmental impact alongside a financial return.
 Impact investing, originally referred to as socially responsible investing, was previously limited to screening stocks or industries to eliminate companies whose practices did not align with the investor's values.
 It has significantly evolved as an investment and risk management approach, and it now may enable investors to reflect environmental, social and governance (ESG) considerations in their investment portfolios without having to sacrifice potential returns.
 Strategies span asset classes and issues such as climate change and access to finance, health care and education, letting investors simultaneously pursue both financial and nonfinancial goals.

 Institutional investors were among the first to incorporate impact investing criteria into their mandates, and they still account for the largest share of assets.
 However, recent substantial growth in sources of ESG data as well as a rising number of private companies that have dual objectives of financial and social returns now make it possible for all investors to incorporate impact investing into their portfolios.
 For example, in 2011, only 20% of the S&P 500 companies issued reports on their corporate social responsibility.
 By 2014, that number had jumped to 80%.1 The number of investment funds incorporating ESG factors has nearly doubled in that time period (from less than 500 funds in 2010 to more than 900 in 2014), and assets have risen roughly 650% (from $569 billion in 2010 to $4.3 trillion in 2014).2